My Friend Discovered Something Reality-Defying in His House

 “No worries,” I said and turned to leave.

-Before I could make one more step, I felt as if a thousand eyes were watching me.
-I trembled with fear when I heard Greg’s voice once more.
+Before I could even make a single step forward, I felt thousands of eyes watching me.
+I was trembling with fear when I heard Greg’s voice again.

-I couldn’t turn around.
-There was no way I wanted to face him or these orbs again.
+I couldn’t turn around, couldn’t face him or those orbs again.

-“Alright man, I keep quiet.”
-I said with a shaky voice.
+“A-all right, man, I’ll keep quiet,” I said in a broken, shaky voice.

 I didn’t get to see my friend Greg again.
-The next time I heard about him was a week later on the local news.
-At first, I didn’t know it was his house since the news segment only depicted the burnt down remains of a building.
-Only when they mentioned the address did I realize it must have been Greg’s.
+The next time I heard about him was on the local news.
+At first, I didn’t know it was his house, since the news segment only showed the burnt remains of a building.
+Only when they mentioned the address, did I realize it had been Greg’s home.

-As I listened, I found out that there had been an explosion in the middle of the night.
-It was of such magnitude that even some of the surrounding buildings were heavily damaged.
-Everything around the epicenter of the explosion seemed to have been evaporated.
-There was no hint of Greg, and no remains of his had been found.
+As I listened, I learned about an explosion in the middle of the night.
+It was of such magnitude, even some of the surrounding buildings were damaged.
+Everything around the epicenter was gone.
+No hint of Greg, or what he’d found remained.

-The case is yet unknown.
-It might have been a gas leak, but some neighbors believe that Greg was up to something else, something as sinister and weird as his recent behavior.
-As an interview with one of his neighbors started, I turned off the TV.
+What actually happened is still unknown.
+It might have been a gas leak, but some neighbors believe Greg was up to something as bizarre as his recent behavior.
+In an interview, one of them claimed having seen strange golden lights accompanied by cryptic sounds and shadows just before the house erupted into flames.

-Ever since then, I’ve been wondering if this explosion did evaporate what was inside of these orbs as well.
-No, I’ve been praying it did.
+Ever since then, I’ve been wondering if the explosion destroyed what was inside of those orbs as well.

 There’s a Rat Epidemic Happening in My Town